gibus/SpreadRevolutionaryDate/README.md

 ### test

 This boolean option takes no value, either it is defined or not.
-If defined, do not actually spread the revolutionary date, just print it on standard output for Twitter and Mastodon, and send it on configured test channels for Freenode and Liberachat (see ["test\_channels"](#test_channels) below).
+If defined, do not actually spread the revolutionary date, just print it on standard output for Bluesky, Twitter and Mastodon, and send it on configured test channels for Freenode and Liberachat (see ["test\_channels"](#test_channels) below).

 ### _DEPRECATED_ acab

 This option is _deprecated_ starting from version 0.09 of this distribution and may be removed in future release.
 Please use ["acab"](#acab) option in `[revolutionarydate]` section, as described below.

+### _DEPRECATED_ bluesky

+This option is _deprecated_ starting from version 0.07 of this distribution and may be removed in future release.
+Please use ["targets"](#targets) option, as described above.
+Spread on Bluesky explicitly.
+If none of the `bluesky`, `twitter`, `mastodon`, `freenode`, `liberachat` option is set, the revolutionary date is spread on all of these five targets.

 ### _DEPRECATED_ twitter

 This option is _deprecated_ starting from version 0.07 of this distribution and may be removed in future release.
 Please use ["targets"](#targets) option, as described above.
 Spread on Twitter explicitly.
-If none of the `twitter`, `mastodon`, `freenode`, `liberachat` option is set, the revolutionary date is spread on all of these three targets.
+If none of the `bluesky`, `twitter`, `mastodon`, `freenode`, `liberachat` option is set, the revolutionary date is spread on all of these five targets.

 ### _DEPRECATED_ mastodon

 This option is _deprecated_ starting from version 0.07 of this distribution and may be removed in future release.
 Please use ["targets"](#targets) option, as described above.
 Spread on Mastodon explicitly.
-If none of the `twitter`, `mastodon`, `freenode`, `liberachat` option is set, the revolutionary date is spread on all of these three targets.
+If none of the `bluesky`, `twitter`, `mastodon`, `freenode`, `liberachat` option is set, the revolutionary date is spread on all of these five targets.

 ### _DEPRECATED_ freenode

 This option is _deprecated_ starting from version 0.07 of this distribution and may be removed in future release.
 Please use ["targets"](#targets) option, as described above.
 Spread on Freenode explicitly.
-If none of the `twitter`, `mastodon`, `freenode`, `liberachat` option is set, the revolutionary date is spread on all of these three targets.
+If none of the `twitter`, `mastodon`, `freenode`, `liberachat` option is set, the revolutionary date is spread on all of these five targets.

 ### _DEPRECATED_ liberachat

 This option is _deprecated_ starting from version 0.07 of this distribution and may be removed in future release.
 Please use ["targets"](#targets) option, as described above.
 Spread on Liberachat explicitly.
-If none of the `twitter`, `mastodon`, `freenode`, `liberachat` option is set, the revolutionary date is spread on all of these three targets.
+If none of the `bluesky`, `twitter`, `mastodon`, `freenode`, `liberachat` option is set, the revolutionary date is spread on all of these five targets.

+## Bluesky options

+These options are credentials for `spread-revolutionary-date` to spread on a Bluesky account.
+You have to get them from your [Bluesky account](https://bsky.app/).
+They should be defined in the `[bluesky]` section of the configuration file.

+### identifier

+This option can only be specified once, with a value as string: your Bluesky identifier.

+### password

+This option can only be specified once, with a value as string: your Bluesky password.

 ## Twitter options